- Institutional Review Board (IRB)

 - Study Closure: Studies should be closed in accordance with the SLU IRB Closure Guidelines.
 Please note record retention requirements specified in that guidance.

-Investigators are encouraged to work with the IRB Office throughout the process.
-Please do not hesitate to use the support in place for the investigators conducting human subjects research.
+Investigators are encouraged to work with the IRB throughout the submission process and while conducting their study.
+Please do not hesitate to use the support in place for investigators conducting human subjects research at SLU.